-7.8 Changing a disk status: offline to online
+6.8 Changing a disk status: offline to online

-This operation is available for Windows Vista SP1, Windows Server 2008 R2, Windows 7 operating systems and applies to the current disk layout (p.
-25).
+Effective for Windows Vista SP1, Windows 7 operating systems and applies to the current disk layout (p.
+21).

 The offline status means that a dynamic disk is accessible in the read-only mode.
-You may need to change an offline disk to online in the following cases:
+You may need to change an offline disk to online to make the disk that you switched to offline previously fully accessed.